tkknight/iris/docs/src/votable_issues.rst

 Below is a list of all current enhancement issues from our github project ordered by the amount of 👍.

-Please note that there is more development activity than what it on the below table, this is focusing only on the voteable issues.
+Please note that there is more development activity than what is on the below table, this is focusing only on the voteable issues.

 .. todo:: add link to the repo holding the json file

-.. todo:: spell check "votable vs voteable" and update all occurences.
+.. todo:: spell check "votable (this one) vs voteable" and update all occurences.

-.. note:: The data in this table is updated daily and is source from HERE.
+.. note:: The data in this table is updated daily and is sourced from HERE.
           For the latest data please see the `voteable issues on GitHub`_

-.. foo-csv-table::  Votable Issues (sortable)
-   :file: votable-issues.csv
-   :class: datatable
-   :quote: "
-   :widths: 5 5 10 70
-   :header-rows: 1

 .. raw:: html